kinvolk/lokomotive/docs/flatcar-linux/azure.md

 !!! danger
     Lokomotive for Azure is alpha.
 For production, use AWS or bare-metal.
 As Azure matures, check [errata](https://github.com/poseidon/typhoon/wiki/Errata) for known shortcomings.

-In this tutorial, we'll create a Kubernetes cluster on Azure with Flatcar Linux.
+In this tutorial, we'll create a Kubernetes cluster on Azure with Flatcar Container Linux.

 We'll declare a Kubernetes cluster using the Lokomotive Terraform module.
 Then apply the changes to create a resource group, virtual network, subnets, security groups, controller availability set, worker scale set, load balancer, and TLS assets.